2026 Capital Gains Tax Calculator

 Disclaimer

-This calculator is a simplified planning tool.
-It does not prepare a tax return and does not handle every federal, state, local, or asset-specific rule.
+This calculator is a simplified self-help planning tool.
+It does not prepare a tax return and is not tax, legal, accounting, or investment advice.
+Results are hypothetical estimates based on the information entered and simplified tax assumptions.
 Capital gains taxes can depend on exact taxable income, holding period, basis, losses, depreciation, exclusions, state law, local tax rules, and other facts.
+IncomeTaxBill.com does not guarantee that the result applies to your individual circumstances.
 Confirm your tax obligations before relying on the result.

 Advertisement